Soapstone vs. Granite: How the Two Natural Stones Compare

 Soapstone does not have many different variations.
 However, there is slight variation in color between different types.
 All soapstone can be found in shades of gray, but some have hints of green, blue or black.
 The stone also naturally darkens as it ages.
 For those who want to speed up the process, your soapstone countertop can be treated with mineral oil to darken it quicker.

 Granite forms underground when magma cools, allowing for large crystals of minerals to develop.
 These crystals give granite its color.
 It is a very popular material for use in home remodeling projects and is frequently used for kitchen and bathroom countertops.
 Many color variations of granite exist.
 In addition, the natural flecks and grains of the stone will create a unique and satisfying look.
 If you are looking for something bold and eye catching, you should consider green, blue or red granite.
 Each slab of granite varies in color over its surface, so each slab is unique.
-If you are looking to purchase granite countertops, Marble.com offers 158 variations on its site.
+If you are looking to purchase granite countertops, Marble.com offers over 500 variations on its site.

 Granite can be found in many different styles and colors – some more muted and others on the bolder side.
 Either way, your granite countertops will look impressive.